1% or the invisible art…

-“For more than 60 years,the “artistic 1%” has made it possible to devote 1% of the cost of work on certain public buildings to the creation or acquisition of works of contemporary art, to be exhibited in the buildings of the structure that financed it. »
+“For more than 60 years,the ‘artistic 1%’ has allowed 1% of the construction cost of certain public buildings to be allocated to the creation or acquisition of works of modern art, to be exhibited in the buildings of the structure that financed them.”

 “I KNOW, I WAS THERE!”

 iCooperative for the Use of Video Editing Equipment